WalletScrutiny/WalletScrutinyCom/_android/com.quicrypto.md

 > We are using Points as user balance to emphasize that Quicrypto is not a wallet or a monetary service provider.

+Verdict: This is not a wallet that holds bitcoins.

 **Update 2021-04-25**: This app is not on Google Play anymore.
 It wasn't a wallet anyway.